oilcrest/sivl/README.md

 ## Setting up
 Clone this repository on your computer.

-Update on Nov 23, 2023: Pretrained checkpoint has been removed.
-Please contact author for acccess to it.
+Update on September 18, 2025: Due to recent global events, the pretrained checkpoint is no longer available for download, even upon request.

 Install [Anaconda](https://www.anaconda.com/).
 Create a new environment using the provided yml file: